seanlynch/srl-nodes/README.md

 other srl-nodes authors and released under the AGPLv3 unless otherwise specified.
 Please see [LICENSE.txt](LICENSE.txt) for the full text of the license.

+# Warranty

+This code comes with no warranty of any kind.
+It may destroy your computer.
+If it does, you get to keep the pieces.